-It's been shown that long-term exposure to aluminum from deodorant can lead to the accumulation of aluminum in breast tissue, which may increase the risk of breast cancer.
-There two main ways that aluminum can do this:
+It's been shown that long term exposure to aluminum from deodorant can lead to accumulation of aluminum in breast tissue, which may increase your risk of breast cancer.
+There are a couple ways that aluminum can do this:

-- Aluminum accumulation can lead to alterations in DNA which can contribute to cancer development.
+- Aluminum accumulation can lead to alterations in DNA which could contribute to cancer development.

 - Aluminum can interfere with estrogen receptors, and estrogen has a well established role in the development of breast cancer.

 Parabens are preservatives found in many skincare products to help increase their shelf life.
-In fact, Parabens have weak estrogenic and anti-androgenic activity, meaning that they are hormone disruptors or endocrine disruptors.
+Parabens have weak estrogenic and anti-androgenic activity, meaning that they are hormone disruptors or endocrine disruptors.
 Hormone disruptors can lead to many health problems.
 Parabens are linked to breast cancer, skin cancer, decreased sperm counts and infertility.
-That is why it's so important to choose a paraben free deodorant.
-Especially when you are pregnant so you’re developing baby doesn't get exposed to these hormone disrupting chemicals.
+That is why it's so important to choose a paraben free deodorant, especially when you are pregnant so your developing baby doesn't get exposed to these hormone disrupting chemicals.

-Triclosan is a common antibacterial chemical.
-Like parabens, tricolasn is also an endocrine disruptor/ It also has been linked to breast cancer.
-Sadly it’s also bad for the environment because it doesn't break down.
-And ends up in our water systems and is also toxic to aquatic life.
-Fortunately, in 2017, triclosan was banned from soaps.
-But it is still allowed in other products, including deodorant.
+Sadly triclosan is also bad for the environment because it doesn't break down and ends up in our water systems and is toxic to aquatic life.
+Fortunately, in 2017, triclosan was banned from soaps but it is still allowed in other products, including deodorant.